Chef Mitchell preparing Grilled Chicken Rice Bowl

 Storage Tips

-To store leftover Grilled Chicken Rice Bowl, allow it to cool completely before placing it in an airtight container.
-Keep it in the refrigerator for up to 4 days.
-For longer storage, consider freezing the chicken and rice separately.
+To store your Grilled Chicken Rice Bowl, place it in an airtight container and refrigerate.
+It will last for 3-4 days in the fridge.
+For longer storage, consider freezing the chicken and vegetables separately from the rice to maintain texture.

 Serving Suggestions